• Free shipping on all orders

 Soft vs Hard Tar

 There are two types of tar that you might find on your dog’s paws.
-There is the tar that has hardened over time.
 Hard tar is usually old and can become deeply embedded in your dog’s fur or paws.
-Soft tar is fresh, and you will usually find this directly after your dog has stepped in it.
-Soft tar can be easier to get off, but it does pose its own challenges and dangers.
+Soft tar is fresh, and you will usually find it after your dog has stepped in it.
+Soft tar can be easier to remove but poses challenges and dangers.
 Hardened tar and soft tar have different methods of removal.

 Divider 1

-The 7 Tips to Remove Soft Tar From Your Dogs Paws
+The 7 Tips to Remove Soft Tar From Your Dog Paws

 1. Put Your Dog in the Bathtub

-For soft tar, you want to start by putting your dog into the bathtub.
-The bathtub will help keep your dog contained, and it will allow you easy access to the soap and water you will need in later steps.
-You want to keep your dog contained, calm, and still as much as possible during this process.
-You can use treats or peanut butter to try to keep your dog distracted during the removal process.
+The bathtub will keep your dog contained and allow easy access to the soap and water you need in later steps.
+You want to keep your dog calm and still as much as possible during this process.
+You can use treats or peanut butter to keep them distracted during the removal process.

 2. Fill a Bowl with Vegetable Oil

 Next, you want to fill a bowl with vegetable oil.
 Any standard kitchen vegetable oil will do the trick.
-You want a bowl big enough to fit your entire dog’s paw.
-Fill the bowl up with the oil so that when you put your dog’s paw in, it will cover it completely.
-If you have Swarfega this can be used too.
+You need a bowl big enough to fit your entire dog’s paw.
+Fill the bowl with the oil so that when you put your dog’s paw in, it will cover it completely.
+If you have Swarfega, it can be used, too.

 vegetable oil on a bottle